Discretionary Awards: funding outside of Wellcome’s schemes and funding calls

 - experts with lived experience

-- specialist service staff, for example data analysis, fieldwork and clinical studies
+- specialist service staff and technical experts, for example in environmental sustainability, data analysis, fieldwork and clinical studies

 - project manager, if you have multiple applicants on your programme